Thursday, March 26 - Sunday, March 29, 2026

 Caleb Stine is a singer-songwriter, multi-instrumentalist, and visual artist.
 Though he makes his living as a folk musician, Stine wouldn’t call what he does a job; he considers it a calling.
 His work is part-mystic poet, part-traveling preacher.
 As Americana UK observed, “Stine’s upfront personality [is] seeking to make a personal connection with everyone in the venue.”
 Stine, who plays 100+ shows a year, has released 14 albums of original music, and shares a series of Instagram videos called “Caleb Stine Says Keep Going,” encouraging followers to dig deep into a creative practice of their own.
 He's a festival favorite, has opened shows for Jason Isbell and Sierra Hull, and keeps a grass-roots presence by frequenting small venues up and down the East Coast.

-Laura Wortman & Kagey Parish of The Honey Dewdrops
+Laura Wortman & Kagey ParRish of The Honey Dewdrops

 Laura Wortman and Kagey Parrish of The Honey Dewdrops began touring in 2009 and have highlighted the power and intimacy of two voices and two instruments in both live performances and recordings in their two-decades' long partnership.
 Laura and Kagey constantly push the boundaries of their experimental folk sound—blending electric and acoustic guitars, mandolin and clawhammer banjo—while weaving in tight vocal harmonies.
 They remain committed to deepening their understanding of the world through songwriting and music.